preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 Create New Site or Group
 *************************
 End users can be allowed to create a new site or group using the option here.
-The user can be allowed to create a site without approval, called "Self Service" or can send a request for a site to be created.
-In that case an administrator can approve or reject creation of the site.
+Depending settings approval can be needed.
+If it's not needed, the site or group will be created when the user click "Create".
+If approval is needed, a request is sent to an administrator for processing.

-What the option is called and Which fields and options will be available when creating a site can differ depending on settings in Omnia Admin.
+What the option is called and Which fields and options will be available when creating a site can or group differ depending on settings in Omnia Admin.

 Here's an example with some common fields and options: